gmoigneu/platformsh-example-abecms/README.md

 ## Add pm2-config.json

 This is the config file for pm2.
 See pm2 process file [documentation](http://pm2.keymetrics.io/docs/usage/application-declaration/) for more details.
+As a summary, name will give a precise name to your pm2 instance of the project, script is the commnd to launch to start Abe, and we're not in cluster mode (Not possible yet because of the stateful paradigm in Abe).
+Last but not least, you can choose the port on which Abe admin will listen (here it's 8012)

 ```javascript
 {